- About Us

 - Trace how belief systems grew and diversified as a result of the Great Depression, World War I and II, globalization, scientific discovery, and other major events.

 Twentieth Century Religious Thought will contain four volumes, available singly or together as a series.
-Developed under the guidance of specialists in the field, the series will provide a comprehensive and rare assemblage of important and unique materials, the essential works documenting religious thinking in the 20th century.
+Developed under the guidance of specialists in the field, the series will provide a comprehensive assemblage of the rare and essential works documenting religious thinking in the 20th century.

-Following the launch of Volume I: Christianity, Twentieth Century Religious Thought will grow by 2015 to include:
+Twentieth Century Religious Thought will grow to include:

-- Volume II: Islam—100,000 pages, including printed works and archival material, covering the major trends in 20th century Islamic thought, with key influential works of the late 19th century.
-Most titles will be in English, with selected works in Arabic and Roman languages.
+- Volume II: Islam—100,000 pages covering the major trends in 20th century Islamic thought, with key influential works of the late 19th century.

 - Volume III: Judaism—100,000 pages of material from authors in Europe, the United States, and Israel, showing the evolution of Jewish thought in the 20th century and the impact of the Holocaust on religion, thought, and politics.